JOBIN02/SAM2-Product-Detection-Assignment/README.md

 "*Code and Final Output Attached in the Sam2_fixed.ipynb and Sam2_Download.ipynb file*"

-NOTE:Sam2_fixed.ipynb is for previewing the output and Sam2_Download.ipynb is to check and download the code, kindly download this file.
+NOTE: Sam2_fixed.ipynb is for previewing the output and Sam2_Download.ipynb is to check and download the code, kindly download this file.

 3.Conclusion